flashflashrevolution/service-multiplayer-server/README.md

 # Multiplayer Server

 ***Rought Draft*** - No guarantee for commands below to function.
+***NOTE*** These currently run in the Patreon database, so migrations will fuck up the migration table.
+Please don't run them, or delete the migration entry that gets added.

 Successor to the existing FFR multiplayer server implementation.